devarops/RepRes_Blog/make.md

 [GNU Make](https://en.wikipedia.org/wiki/Make_(software)) turns the production of your manuscript into a completely trivial task.
 With Make, you use a single instruction to generate the statistical analysis, graphs, and tables and integrate everything into your manuscript.
-This is essential for a reproducible research.
+This is essential for reproducible research.

 Every time the data or the source code of your research changes, you must update your manuscript